xyzarivera/glitch-diary/docs/design-doc.md

 ### As an engineer

-- I should be able to develop an application without using frontend libraries (ReactJS, Vue, Sveltte) or meta-frameworks (NextJS, NuxtJS, Svelte Kit)
+- I should be able to develop an application without using frontend libraries (ReactJS, Vue, Svelte) or meta-frameworks (NextJS, NuxtJS, Svelte Kit)
 - I should be able to use modern CSS by not using pre-processors or utility classes